 - 1 cup unsweetened almond milk or milk of choice

 - 1 frozen banana if not frozen, use extra ice for thicker consistency

-- 1 1/2 scoops vanilla protein powder I recommend Dymatize ISO-100 Gourmet Vanilla
+- 1 1/2 scoops vanilla protein powder (I recommend this protein)

 - ice I use about 6-10 ice cubes

-- Place all the ingredients into a blender, starting with the orange juice.
+Place all the ingredients into a blender, starting with the milk.
 Depending on your blender’s settings, first start on the chop mode to chop up the ice and frozen banana, followed by pureeing the mixture to create a smooth, even consistency.

-- If too thick, you can add some more orange juice, little by little.
+If too thick, you can add some more almond milk, little by little.
 If not sweet enough, add a little more yogurt.